artsy/eigen/docs/troubleshooting.md

 - No, seriously.
 Try turning the computer off and on again

+# asdf

+if your problems come from asdf package manager try

+- `asdf install node 14.0.2`
+- `asdf local node 14.0.2`

+- `asdf install`
+- `asdf reshim`

+- remove `.nvm` if it exists also on your home environment

 ## Installation Issues

 - Commit failed with: "ERROR: Potential secrets about to be committed to git repo!"